MateoLa/hello-plex/README.md

 Configure nginx as a Reverse Proxy and SSL Secure your application with Certbot <br>
 Cron certificates renewal and email job results. <br>
-The example use a dockerized Plex server as a reverse application.
+The example use a dockerized Plex server as the reverse application.

 ## Prerequisites